 Merge

-The result: human reviewers spend less time on mechanical issues and more time on the stuff that matters — design decisions, business logic correctness, and knowledge sharing.
+The result is a cleaner division of labor: human reviewers spend less time on mechanical issues and more on what genuinely needs judgment — design decisions, business-logic correctness, and knowledge sharing.
+In practice, teams report that nitpick comments drop sharply once the machine handles formatting and obvious smells.

 What AI Catches That Humans Often Miss